Skip to main content

 A hyperlink to a website must be provided

-2. Policy management
+2. Policy Management

-Rights: Access data visible
+Rights: Login credentials visible

-Break open the lock
+Break up the frost

-o 2-factor authentication
+o Two-factor authentication

 o Notification

-Manage VPN access
+Manage VPN Access

-3. Access/Password Manager
+3. Logins / Password Manager

 JavaScript errors detected